 Friendship with God

-Our friendship with God through Christ is actualized by the presence of the Holy Spirit.
-A forgiven person is indwelt by the Holy Spirit.
-The Spirit takes up residence in our innermost being, our inmost personality, our inner consciousness, Luke 11:13.
+The Bible tells us that our friendship with God through Christ is actualized by the presence of the divine Spirit - a forgiven person is indwelt by the Spirit of Christ.
+God touches us when the Spirit takes up residence in our innermost being, our inmost personality, our inner consciousness, cf., Luke 11:13.
 As the Bible puts it, he comes into our heart.
 In this way we experience God's presence in our lives.
 "We know that he abides in us by the Spirit which he has given us", 1John 3:24.
 Through the indwelling Spirit "we know we are the children of God", Romans 8:16.